International Visas for Living Abroad

 For example, U.S. citizens do not need a visa to visit Canada, Mexico, France, Italy, New Zealand, and a variety of other countries.
 But they do need an advanced visa to head to Australia, Cuba, India, China, and other places around the globe.

-The laws and requirements vary from both sides, so check out this tool to determine if you’ll need a visa before your next trip.
+The laws and requirements vary from both sides, so check out this visa search tool to determine if you’ll need a visa before your next trip.